HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 ![](assets/cross-idc-disaster-recovery/image67.png)The graph shows the abnormal replication between ConfigDBs in the DR center.

 - The data sources with replication latency in the master center and DR center will display monitoring information of the replication latency.
 If the replication latency is 0, it will not be displayed.
-Same as that of the topology of master center, the alert threshold for the replication latency is set under the ConfigDB or data source module in \"Setting ---\> Topological Graph Alert Setting\".
+Same as that of the topology of master center, the alert threshold for the replication latency is set under the ConfigDB or data source module in "Setting ---> Topological Graph Alert Setting".

 - The current active compute node in the DR center will display monitoring information of the disaster recovery latency.
 The alert threshold for the disaster recovery latency of the ConfigDB and the data source is set uniformly in ![](assets/cross-idc-disaster-recovery/image68.png) on the topology of DR center page.